akthammomani/SQL-Data-Science-Projects/The_oldest_business_in_the_world/README.md

   <img width="660" height="500" src="https://user-images.githubusercontent.com/67468718/103272449-bfa00700-4971-11eb-9966-6bb559bfc9c3.JPG">
 </p>

-Let's begin by looking at the range of the founding years throughout the world.
+Let's begin by looking at the range of the founding years throughout the world using PostgreSQL!